csc3942014/group4/README.md

   * user: root
   * pass: (our usual)

-The repo is in group4 directory... do "git checkout" to download the latest version
+The repo is in group4 directory... do "git pull" to download the latest version

 ## Setting up Rails App